MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-initiating-and-classifying-a-change-request.md

 -   Reopen the change request, and then click the **Activities** tab to view the manual activity that you added.

-## How to Add Dependent Activities to a Change Request for Release Records
+## Add dependent activities to a change request for release records

 You can use the following procedures to add a dependent activity to an existing change request, which is used as part of the release management process.
 Although you can add dependent activities to work items, such as release records and service requests, the primary purpose of a dependent activity is for use as a mechanism to associate a change request with a release record.
 Specifically, a manual activity in a release record is linked to the dependent activity in a change request.
 When it is completed, the dependent activity indicates that the release management process is complete for the change request.